Easy Programming of Integrated Wireless Sensor Networks

-Welcome to the website of the research project makeSense.
+Welcome to the website of the makeSense project.
 This project aims at simplifying both the programming of wireless sensor networks and their integration with business processes.

 makeSense intends to drastically improve the ease of wireless sensor network programming by allowing programmers to express high-level objectives, and leave the low-level details to the compiler and run-time system.
 The goal is also to enable easy integration with other systems, such as business systems, mainly via the usage of business process modeling.